-Class XI Colleges & Madrasa Admission 2022.
+XI Class Colleges & Madrasa Admission Circular 2023.
 Admission to class XI in colleges and madrasas in the academic year 2021-22 will begin in January next year.
 This time too, applications and merit lists for online admissions will be released.
-The ssc-equivalent exam results may be released by the end of December.
-This will be followed by class XI admission sussion.
+The SSC-equivalent exam results may be released by the end of December.
+This will be followed by a class XI admission session.
 The draft policy for admission to XI has already been prepared.
 It is said to be sent to the education ministry next week.

 The policy shows that this time too, a minimum of five colleges and a maximum of 10 colleges or madrasas have been allowed to apply online.
 Tk.
 150 will be charged for this purpose.
 However, admission cannot be applied for by SMS through mobile phone.